Klopfer1402/gr-imxto/README.md

 This userscript was adapted to work with the new design of Girlsreleased.com in v0.6.
-Since v0.7 it also changes the links to images hosted on pixhost.to. v0.71 adds a few more hosts for imxto.
+Since v0.7 it also changes the links to images hosted on pixhost.to. v0.71 adds a few more hosts for imxto. v0.8 supports the new redesign of the website (and removes the annoying ad banner).

 ## Installation